vitamin-caig/zxtune/3rdparty/vgmstream/doc/USAGE.md

 possible to add support for sequenced audio unless massive changes were done, basically becoming another program entirely.
 There are other projects better suited for playing sequences.

+## External loop points
+Most games use audio formats that define loop points inside its files.
+That is, you get looped/repeated audio in vgmstream simply by opening the files.

+However some games use formats that don't define loops points, and instead store loops in the executable or some external file.
+For example they could have a bunch of `.ogg` and some text with start/end loop time info for all `.ogg`, or `.opus` files with loop samples defined in a `.bfsar`.

+Since those cases are typically custom/per game, vgmstream can't really read those loop points automatically.
+Instead, one should make (manually or with some script) one TXTP per file that tells vgmstream about its external loop points, and play the `.txtp`:
+**BGM_BTL_ACMaster_opus.txtp**: `BGM_BTL_ACMaster_opus.lopus #I 258724 2929972`

+Some games also use intro + loop "segments" in separate files that can be combined with `.txtp` as well.

+This may even happen with formats that do have loops in other games (for example relatively common with `.fsb` and mobile games, that may define loops in a .json file).